How To Search For Theorems In Lean 4

 https://loogle.lean-lang.orgJoachim BreitnerZulip

-Initially, Joachim tried to merge two #find PRs (#6643 and #6363) into Mathlib 4, but the reviews went for too long, so he just went ahead and:
+Loogle is a search tool by Joachim Breitner.
+Loogle descended from Mathlib's #find (Joachim tried to merge two #find PRs, #6643 and #6363, into Mathlib, but the reviews went on for too long, so he just went ahead and created github.com/nomeata/loogle and loogle.lean-lang.org); and was reportedly inspired by Haskell's Hoogle (link).

-One surprising thing about Loogle/#find command is they don't return theorems defined in your local environment.
-It's understandable why Moogle and LeanSearch don't return local results, that would require parsing the project (though it's not expensive, I do think semantic search engines will implement a "submit a project to parse" at some point), but formal search should be able to do it with little programming overhead, e.g. exact? tactic does return local lemmas.
+One curious fact about the #find command is it doesn't return theorems defined in your local environment.
+It's understandable why Moogle and LeanSearch don't return local results, that would require parsing the project (though it's not expensive, I do think semantic search engines will implement a "submit a project to parse" functionality at some point), but formal search should be able to do it with little programming overhead, for example exact? tactic does return local lemmas.
+From what I understand, this happens because #find uses DeclCache, which gives the command a fast startup time, but precludes access to the local lemmas (link).

 MY USE